levyjm/binja_r2dec/README.md

 ### What this is

-This is a simple plugin that just invokes the radare2 plugin, `r2dec`, which is an awesome (and free!) decompiler.
+This is a simple plugin that just invokes the radare2 plugin, `r2dec` (an awesome decompiler), in Binary Ninja.
+This unfortunately does not preserve any comments or names you've given to variables and functions.
+Maybe one day...

 ### Requirements